roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  We traded cellphone numbers.
 Only, as she looked at her cellphone to make sure she had the number right, she let out a cackle of disbelief.
 "Shit, I got my number wrong -- I gave the wrong number to that other guy I fucked, earlier!"
 The blonde blushed at me, then whapped herself on her small forehead with a flattened hand.
 "I swear, I can be so blonde sometimes!"

  Like I said earlier, she was almost like the figment of a pervert's imagination -- if she didn't happen to be naked in my arms, and completely real!
-Report_Story #1